Xorice/love2dhub/README.md

 **A GUI tool for packaging and distributing [LÖVE](https://love2d.org) games.**
 Download LÖVE runtimes, configure your project, and build standalone executables for Windows, Linux, and Android — all from one place.

-> The GUI was built with AI assistance (vibe coding).
+> The GUI was built with AI assistance

 [中文文档](README.zh-CN.md)